SonWende/ssqPCRmf/README.md

 	- 80 CPU, mem 10240:  93115

 ## Step 1: Downloading set of reference genomes
 First obtain a set of reference genomes related to the genome of interest.
-We found that using "family" makes a good set of exclusion genomes and is likely to reveal promising candidate sequences. <br>We use the metadata tables from ncbi's refseq and from [gtdb](https://gtdb.ecogenomic.org/) to filter for related genomes and to make a selection.
+We found that the family level is a suitable threshold to select the exclusion genomes.
+This resulted a sufficient database of related genome sequences and is likely to reveal promising candidate sequences. <br>We use the metadata tables from ncbi's refseq and from [gtdb](https://gtdb.ecogenomic.org/) to filter for related genomes and to make a selection.
 These tables contain all relevant information and can be searched an filtered using simple bash onliners.
 Afterwards we can download the selected list of genomes.

 ### First make a directory to place the reference genomes.